Does Each Squarespace Template Have Its Own Site Styles Options?

 Consistent Options Across All Templates

 On Squarespace 7.1, every site has the same Site Styles panel regardless of which starting design you chose.
 The options include: heading fonts (H1 through H4), body font, navigation font, button font, color palette configuration, button styles (primary, secondary, tertiary), section padding defaults, and animation settings.
+Your starting design only affects the initial layout and default values, not which settings you can access.

 Why This Matters